weidinger-c/ouster-ros/README.md

   - `xyzir`: same as xyzi type but adds ring (channel) field. this type is same as Velodyne point cloud type this type is not compatible with the low data profile.
+  - `xyzit`: same as xyzi type but adds timestamp field. this type is not compatible with the low data profile.

 This is not a comprehenisve list of all the parameters that the driver supports for more detailed list please refer to the `config/driver_params.yaml` file.